Connect with others who understand.

 • Abnormalities in pulse or blood pressure

-MyRAteam Members on Peripheral Neuropathy in RA
+Members of myRAteam Discuss Peripheral Neuropathy With RA

 Members of myRAteam have described their experiences with peripheral neuropathy.
-As one member wrote, “I have this in my feet and up to my knees.
-It started with terrible cramps.”
-Another had a similar experience, writing, “My neuropathy started in my feet, then went up to my knees and up from my fingers to my elbows.”
+One member wrote, “My neuropathy started in my feet, then went up to my knees and up from my fingers to my elbows.”
 Another shared that peripheral neuropathy “was my first sign that I had an autoimmune disease at age 24.”

 Members have also shared the variety of sensations they experience with peripheral neuropathy.
 One noted, “Your feet are numb to feeling, yet there is awful nerve pain.
 I’ve heard it compared to shingles pain.”
 Another member shared, “I have no feeling in my ring finger and pinky on both hands.
 It’s strange to not have feeling in them.
 Makes them seem weaker than they are.”

-What Causes Peripheral Neuropathy in RA?
+What Causes Peripheral Neuropathy With RA?

-Anti-Cyclic Citrullinated Peptide Antibody
+Anti-Cyclic Citrullinated Peptide Antibodies

 Nerve Entrapment